-Chimerix, Inc. is offering 7,320,000 shares of its common stock.
+Chimerix, Inc. is offering shares of its common stock.
 This is our initial public offering and no public market currently exists for our shares.
-The initial public offering price of our common stock is \$14.00 per share.
+We anticipate that the initial public offering price of our common stock will be between \$ and \$ per share.

-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol CMRX.
+We have applied to list our common stock on the Nasdaq Global Market under the symbol CMRX.